energietransitie/twomes-temp-monitor-hardware/README.md

 * battery holder for a 3.6 V AA-size battery, such as the SAFT LS14500 Lithium Thionyl battery.
 * FTDI compatible serial programming header (3.3 V).

+To-do:
+* remove SW2 (not used in newer firmware)
+* remove holes above SW2 and SW3 in enclosure lids (SW3 not used in newer firmware; SW2 does not need to be user accessible, only used during deployment))
+* remove letters 'R' and 'K' from enclusure lids (only a single end-user accessible button used in newer firmware )
 ## Status
 Project is: _in progress_